← Back Published on

 The days so filled and brimmed with colors

-Yet the day that came and faded to grey
+Yet the day that came and took away

 He never grew, outside your womb, except for those first three years,